openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 operators are affecting the order of assignments as BitBake passes through the code multiple times.
 Initially, ``A`` is set to "1 45" because of the three statements that use immediate operators.
-After these assignments are made, BitBake applies the "_append" operations.
+After these assignments are made, BitBake applies the ":append" operations.
 Those operations result in ``A`` becoming "1 4523".

 Sharing Functionality